The Bankrate promise

 If you have an unused card and your credit issuer has sent you a notice that your card is going to close due to inactivity, make a payment to keep the account open to buy enough time to weigh your options.
 If your bank has already deactivated the account, contact it to see if you can negotiate.
 If your account was otherwise in good standing, your issuer is likely open to the idea of keeping a customer’s account active.

 One of the most common reasons for canceling a credit card is if the card has an annual fee that’s no longer worth it.
 If the yearly fee isn’t worth the positive impact of keeping an open credit account, you might want to cancel it.
 In this case, however, you can also request a product change to a lower tier card that may offer similar benefits without the fee — that way you can keep your account and ditch the extra expense.

 Also, if the ease of swiping a credit card sends your spending habits out of control, reevaluate being a cardholder.
 If your credit card is causing extraordinary financial stress, cut ties with the card.

 With no annual fee cards and most other scenarios, you’ll be better off keeping your account open and active.
 Maintaining the account can be hands-free and will help your financial health.

 How to cancel your credit card

-- Pay off the balance: If you try to cancel a card with a balance, the issuer could raise your interest rate to the maximum allowable by law as a penalty for closing the account.
+- Pay off the balance: If you try to cancel a card with a balance, the issuer could raise your interest rate to the maximum allowable by law as a penalty for closing the account without paying.

 - Contact the issuer: Call the number on your monthly statement, confirm that your balance is zero and notify the representative that you’re canceling the card.